 Step 3: Season

 Next, season up your chicken however you like!
 I like cooking up a batch of breasts that are just plain, aside from salt/pepper.
 That way, I can use them in salads or dress them up however I like during the week.
-These Greek Chicken Pitas are perfect with just plain old salt and pepper chicken breasts!
+This Southwest Salad is perfect with just plain old salt and pepper chicken breasts!